joacorapela/singleTrialEEGPredictions/README.md

 The input data should be epoched activations of Independent Components (ICs) from an Independent Component Analysis.
-Epochs should be built around the presentation of standards of a given modality (e.g., standardModality #2208 {Auditory or Visual}) under a given attentional state (e.g., attentionCondition
-\in {switchvision, switchaudition}).
-Components should be grouped in clusters (e.g., clusterID \in 1:19).
+Epochs should be built around the presentation of standards of a given modality (e.g., standardModality in {Auditory or Visual}) under a given attentional state (e.g., attentionCondition in {switchvision, switchaudition}).
+Components should be grouped in clusters (e.g., clusterID in 1:19).

 In the directory data we provide an example dataset from clusterID 4, Visual standardModality and switchvision attended modality.